 The knocking continued until she reached the portrait hole.
 Who on earth would be coming to see her so late at night?
 Was it late?
 Hermione wasn’t sure.
-All she knew was that it was dark and all her friends had gone home.
-The visitor couldn’t be someone she would expect.
+All she knew was that it was dark, and all her friends had gone home.
 An absent-minded thought compelled her to draw her wand from the pocket of her sweatshirt before she opened the door, but as it swung inwards, her wand abruptly slid through her fingers and clattered onto the stone floor.
 Draco stood before her, his hair disheveled and his robes untidy.
-His gray eyes bore into hers and Hermione knew her mouth was hanging open.
+His gray eyes bore into hers, and Hermione knew her mouth was hanging open.

 “I’m sorry that it’s so late…” he said by way of greeting.
 Hermione felt the blood drain from her face.
 “May I come in?”

 She stepped aside to admit him to the dark room, still shocked that he was here at all.
 Draco waved his wand and lit the candles around the room before turning back to face Hermione who still stood beside the open door.

 “Hermione…I…have you been crying?”
 Again, Draco focused on her eyes which Hermione knew were red and puffy from her earlier breakdown.
 Unexpectedly, the concern in Draco’s voice made her eyes well up once more.
 She swiped angrily at the tears sliding down her cheeks as she closed the portrait hole.
 She had cried enough for one day.
 However, Draco noticed her tears and quickly approached her, stopping only a foot away and watching her intently.

 “Hermione, I’m so sorry,” he finally said, his voice barely more than a whisper.
 “I have been such an idiot.”